Forearm Brace

 • Stress the joints between the radius and ulna.

-• Place pulling forces on the common extensor tendon at the outer elbow and common flexor tendon at the inner elbow.
+• Place pulling forces on the common extensor tendon at the outer elbow and the common flexor tendon at the inner elbow.

 Inflammation, swelling and nerve irritation